 DBS is also a pioneer in the capital markets with extensive product origination and risk management capabilities.
 The bank was the first to launch Singapore’s first real estate investment trust (REIT) in 2002 and is instrumental in meeting the growing demand of such funds in the region.
 It is also a well-regarded custodian for institutional investors and provider of wealth management products for individuals.

 A leader in treasury operations, DBS extends a broad range of capabilities in foreign exchange and derivatives, money market and securities trading to corporations and financial institutions.

 Growing in the region

 In India, DBS has 12 branches across key cities like Mumbai and Delhi.
 In Indonesia, DBS has a 99%-owned subsidiary, PT Bank DBS Indonesia, and is rapidly expanding its footprint across the country.
-It currently has a network of 40 branches spread across 11 cities.
+It currently has a network of nearly 40 branches spread across 11 cities.

 In July 2008, DBS opened the Hanoi Representative Office to spearhead the bank’s development of the wholesale banking business.
 Then in September 2010, DBS opened its Ho Chi Minh City Branch to focus on supporting the financial needs of Singapore and Asia-based corporates with business interests in the country as well as the greater Indochina region.
 DBS also made inroads into the Middle East through a representative office in Dubai.
 In May 2007, it launched The Islamic Bank of Asia (IB Asia), a partnership between DBS and more than 30 investors from prominent families and industrial groups based in the Gulf Cooperation Council countries.
 IB Asia is headquartered in Singapore and has a representative office in Bahrain.